 Each Intermediate Balancing Authority,

-Each Reliability Coordinator,
+Each Reliability Coordinator associated with each Balancing Authority included in the Arranged Interchange

 Each Transmission Service Provider included in the Arranged Interchange, and

 Each Purchasing Selling Entity included in the Arranged Interchange.

 Each Balancing Authority shall have evidence (such as dated and time stamped electronic logs, voice recordings, or other evidence) that within 10 minutes of denying a Reliability Adjustment Arranged Interchange, it communicated that fact to the Reliability Coordinator (R4 Part 4.1).